 Which components should you include?

-- Create tasks and repairs for
+- Create tasks and work/repair orders

-- Keep replacement records for
+- Keep replacement records

 - Link to hours-based maintenance routines